nl-design-system/theme-wizard/packages/design-tokens-schema/README.md

   }
 };

-// Only refs like `{ma.color.black}` refs are validated to follow the proper format. const config = ThemeSchema.parse(myConfig) satisfies Theme;
+// Token references like `{ma.color.black}` are only validated to follow the proper format, they are not resolved. const config = ThemeSchema.parse(myConfig) satisfies Theme;

 // All refs like `{ma.color.black}` are first validated in the schema and the `.transform(resolveConfigRefs)` replaces the refs with the actual values